Extended Day Program

 The goals of the Extended Day Program are:

-- Focus on educational, social, and physical needs of all students
+- Focus on the educational, social, and physical needs of all students

 - Attract and maintain quality staff dedicated to the well-being of all children